 Now it's time to move your trays to a cool, shady place.
 If your microgreens are harvested when it is too hot, they will wilt very quickly after harvesting.
 If harvested when cool (late evening, early morning), they will tend to stay fresh and crisp.

-Harvest the shoots with a pair of scissors or a sharp knife, take about 4 inches off the top shoots when harvesting.
+Harvest the shoots with a pair of scissors or a sharp knife, and take about 4 inches off the top shoots when harvesting.
 Cut about half an inch above the coco coir, and there you go you have now successfully grown pea shoot microgreens!
 Pretty easy right?

 Washing and Drying Pea Shoot Microgreens

 Use a colander to rinse your pea microgreens thoroughly under cold water.
 Dry the microgreens completely by spreading them over some paper towels and letting them air dry.
-You can also speed dry them by using a fan on a slow setting.
+You can also speed-dry them by using a fan on a slow setting.

 Cut microgreens are best if eaten right after drying, but can be stored loosely in a bowl in the refrigerator for several days.
 Do not try to refrigerate microgreens that are not completely dry.